Easy Swedish pancakes with gluten-free, dairy-free, 100% whole grain and all-purpose flour options.

 - Don’t skimp on the butter or coconut oil!
 The butter adds a lot of flavor and it creates a slightly crisp pancake.
 If you use unrefined coconut oil, it’ll give the pancakes a coconut taste.

 - Don’t just pour the pancake batter in the pan and let it cook like you would for American pancakes as they won’t come out properly.
 I know because I tried this like 29 times.
-You need to very quickly swirl the batter around the pan like you would when making crepes.
+You need to very quickly swirl the batter around the pan like you would when making crepes (if you need a crepe recipe, try these gluten-free crepes!).
 The whole pan should be covered in batter.

 - My cast-iron skillet was sold as a 9″ pan, which is the top measurement, but it’s only 7″ across the bottom.
 If you use a different sized pan then you’ll need to adjust the amount of batter used for each pancake accordingly.